hphelion/documentation/cli.nova.md

 product: nova-cli

 ---
-#HP Cloud Extended Python Novaclient#
+#Work with HP Cloud using a Python Novaclient#

 You can interact with HP Cloud using a Python Novaclient.
 If you are working with HP Cloud version 13.5 then you need to download the client from OpenStack.